Cornell-MAE-UG/spring-2025-portfolio-kandicelu/_pages/cv.md

 -

 ---
+#### Relevant Experience
+- **[Cornell Steel Bridge Project Team] - Full Team Lead, Fabrication Lead**
+  [Sep, 2023] - [Present]
+  - Lead a team of 30 students to design and fabricate a 20 foot steel bridge to withstand a 2500lb load with minimal deflection in an annual competition
+  - Optimize structural efficiency by analyzing varied geometries and section properties, improving projected costs from the initial design by 15%
+  - Designed member connections in Fusion 360 assessed connection safety factors through finite element analysis to ensure structural integrity under expected loads
+  - Assess structural performance by conducting load testing & collaborating with teammates to swiftly troubleshoot issues, resulting in significantly improved deflection of the bridge under expected loading
+  - Create shop drawings and specify tolerances for bridge components, and follow drawings to personally fabricate over 200 bridge components

+    - **[ZT Group] - Undergraduate Researcher**
+  [May, 2025] - [Present]
+  - Developed and optimized procedures for fabricating potential polymer-based thermal interface material samples
+  - Characterized thermal properties of polymer samples to inform experimental changes to subsequent samples

+  -
 #### Coursework Projects
 - **[Cube Collecting Robot]**:
   *[Designed and programmed an autonomous cube-collecting robot within given size and budget constraints]*